Part 1 in a series of tutorials on value investing, the mispriced markets way.

 It’s All About The Price You Pay

 To a value investor, the price you pay is more important than the company you are buying.
 There are thousands of companies out there (tens of thousands if you’re willing to venture further afield).
-There are great companies, good companies, mediocre companies and disasters waiting to happen.
-All of these companies have a fair price.
-The great company will obviously be worth a good deal more than the mediocre one but both have value.
-The great company can be a terrible investment if the price is too high and the mediocre company can be a wonderful investment if the price is low enough.
+There are great companies, good companies, mediocre companies and to be honest, quite a few pretty crap companies.
+All of these companies have a price.
+The great company will obviously be worth a good deal more than the mediocre one, but both have value.
+The great company can be a terrible investment if the price is too high (something we see again and again in the markets) and the mediocre company can be a wonderful investment if the price is low enough.
 I have bought great companies.
-I have bought mediocre ones and on a few occasions I have even bought the imminent disasters.
-In each case, I put myself in the position of an investor who was buying the entire company and was going to hang on to it through thick and thin and then I asked myself what price would an investor like that be willing to pay for this investment?
-What would be a “fair” price?
-And only if I can buy the company for a big discount to that fair value do I pull the trigger.
+I have bought mediocre ones and on a few occasions I have even bought the crappy ones.
+(Although in those cases, I typically have good reason to think that they aren’t quite as crappy as the market believes.)

 Great Companies Don’t Always Make Great Investments

 A more value-oriented approach would be to find a business you like.
-Research it thoroughly so you can make a good estimate of what a fair price to pay for it would be and then make the owner a lowball offer.
+Research both the business and the market carefully so you have a good sense of what similar businesses are selling for and then make the owner a lowball offer.
 If he refuses, move on to another business and try again.
+Maybe try to search out a business where the owner is incentivized to sell and see if you can wrangle yourself a deal.

-(In the next post in this series, (Part 2: The General Store), I’ll elaborate more on how I begin to calculate a company’s fair value.)
+In the next post in this series, Part 2: The General Store, I’ll elaborate more on how I begin to assess the value of a company.